microsoft/appcenter-sdk-android/README.md

       ErrorReporting.hasCrashedInLastSession()
       ```

     * **Advanced Scenarios:**  Error Reporting module provides callback scenarios for developers to perform additional actions when sending crashes to Sonoma.
 You can add more power to your crash report by implementing any or all of these callback scenario.
-All these callbacks needs to be implemented on ErrorReportingListener.
+All these callbacks need to be implemented on ErrorReportingListener.

-        * **Should the crash be processed :**   Implement this callback if you'd like to decide if a particular crash needs to be processed or not.
+        * **Should the crash be processed:**   Implement this callback if you'd like to decide if a particular crash needs to be processed or not.
 For example - there could be some system level crashes that you'd want to ignore and don't want to send to Sonoma.
         ```Java
             boolean ErrorReportingListener.shouldProcess(ErrorReport errorReport)
         ```

-        * **User Confirmation :** If user privacy is important to you as a developer, you might want to get user confirmation before sending a crash to Sonoma.
+        * **User Confirmation:** If user privacy is important to you as a developer, you might want to get user confirmation before sending a crash to Sonoma.
 Our SDK exposes a callback where you can build your custom UI that prompts user to select one of these options - "Always Send", "Send".
 Based on the user input, the crash will be forwarded to Sonoma.
         ```Java
             boolean ErrorReportingListener.shouldAwaitUserConfirmation()
         ```